Updated: Dec 2, 2020

 The West Coast Modern style incorporates lots of natural materials such as wood and stone.
 You can see there are also metal touches throughout the design, which is another natural material seen frequently in this style.
 The West Coast Modern style suits the natural setting perfectly.

-One of our design philosophies is that a home's architectural design should be timeless.
+One of our design philosophies is that a home's design should be timeless.

 With a modern aesthetic, you see a lot of home design that is very "trendy".
 OK, don't get me wrong...We love trends too!

 BUT..you need to be very careful with trends.
-Especially when you're designing architecture.
+Especially when you're designing a home.

 For this home, we chose a very clean, simple, sleek roof line.
 A simple design, if executed properly, usually never goes "out of style".
 The roof line mixed with natural materials creates a modern, edgy, yet timeless aesthetic for the home.

-Even with its simplicity, we wanted to have a ton of WOW factor in the architecture.
+Even with its simplicity, we wanted to have a ton of WOW factor in the exterior design.
 The roof line was designed intentionally with a dramatic shape.
 Perfect for what the client was looking for.

 The Driveway Approach and Curb Appeal